Home About

 WJI’s mission is to engage, equip, connect, and encourage Christians called to use their gifts in the field of multimedia journalism.

-WJI offers one to two-week multimedia journalism intensives taught by WORLD News Group reporters and editors.
+WJI offers one and two-week multimedia journalism intensives taught by WORLD News Group reporters and editors.
 Graduates explore a career in journalism by growing their skills, portfolio, and faith.
 WJI also provides ongoing opportunities to connect with fellow alums and build relationships that can lead to new career possibilities and lifelong friendships.

-Since 1999, WJI has equipped hundreds of reporters to produce Biblically objective journalism that informs, educates, and inspires
+Since 1999, WJI has equipped hundreds of reporters to produce Biblically objective journalism that informs, educates, and inspires.

 Do you value truth, clarity, diligence, connections, and encouragement?